Skip to content

 • Run make pre-commit to check the code style & linting.

-• Run make serve-docs to update the documentation
+• Run make deploy-doc-local to update the documentation locally and test the website.

 • (optional) Commit Messages: This project uses Gitmoji for commit messages.
 It helps to understand the purpose of the commit through emojis.
 For example, a commit message with a bug fix can be prefixed with 🐛.
 There are also Emojis in GitHub